-source (description or source identifier), and significant information about the orientation and/or position of the latent print on the object through description and/or diagram.

-- 9.5.3 If an item submitted as evidence is not processed it will be noted in the case record in ILIMS and in the report. - 9.5.4 Latent print examination documentation shall include which prints were analyzed, compared, evaluated, and the conclusions reached. - 9.5.4.1 Documentation shall be made in the ILIMS system at the time of the examination and may include annotated images, narrative, annotated legible copies, sketches, MBIS documents, electronic records, or any combination of these methods. - 9.5.5 Analysis is documented in the Latent Print Analysis matrix of ILIMS.
+- 9.5.2.3.1 Latent lift cards shall contain the unique case identifier, date, examiner's initials, impression source (description or source identifier), and significant information about the orientation and/or position of the latent print on the object through description and/or diagram. - 9.5.3 If an item submitted as evidence is not processed it will be noted in the case record in ILIMS and in the report. - 9.5.4 Latent print examination documentation shall include which prints were analyzed, compared, evaluated, and the conclusions reached. - 9.5.4.1 Documentation shall be made at the time of the examination and may include annotated images, narrative, annotated legible copies, sketches, MBIS documents, electronic records, or any combination of these methods. - 9.5.5 Analysis is documented in the Latent Print Analysis matrix of ILIMS.
 The extent of documentation is related to the complexity of the examination.
 The friction ridge impression alone is not sufficient documentation. - 9.5.5.1 Each latent impression analyzed will be given a unique identifier consisting of the item number followed by the latent number (1.1, 1.2., etc.). - 9.5.5.2 The comparison value of each impression will be documented.
-If the analyst changes the value decision after verification, it shall be documented along with the reason for the change.
-Any conclusions reached up to the point the analyst changes the value decision shall be documented. - Documentation of latent impressions that are "suitable for comparison" shall include the date of analysis and the following if known: anatomic source of the impression (fingertip, palm, etc.), anatomical orientation, pattern if discernible (loop, whorl, etc.), assessment of clarity (1, 2, 3), complexity, pressure, substrate, development medium of image used for analysis, preservation method, and MBIS value.
+If the examiner changes the value decision after verification, it shall be documented along with the date and reason for the change.
+Any conclusions reached up to the point the examiner changes the value decision shall be documented. - Documentation of latent impressions that are "suitable for comparison" shall include the date of analysis and the following if known: anatomic source of the impression (fingertip, palm, etc.), anatomical orientation, pattern if discernible (loop, whorl, etc.), assessment of clarity (1, 2, 3), complexity, pressure, substrate, development medium of image used for analysis, preservation method, and MBIS value.
 Analysis may also include matrix, and distortion factors such as deposition pressure, lateral movement, rotational movement or other notable details.

 Documentation of impressions marked "NDP" or "IRD" shall include a minimum of date of analysis, comparison value, and preservation.
 Minimum documentation for impressions given a unique identifier will also indicate if other impressions were assessed but not designated for comparison (NV).